isomerpages/mlaw-corp/_covid19/17-d-Process-for-contracts-essential.md

 * The Claimant’s guarantor or surety, or the issuer of a performance bond, in relation to the Claimant’s obligations under the contract.
 * Any assignee of any party to the contract.

+**<u>Service by the electronic system</u>**

+To serve the Notice of Negotiation for Contract of National Interest using the electronic system, you must have an email address as well as the email address(es) of the Recipient(s):